Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 Have lunch, an early dinner (the restaurant kitchen opens at 6 pm, but you can have snacks and drinks after that time), or even a snack surrounded by the magnificent mountainous landscape of the area.

-The restaurant serves food prepared with organic fresh products outsourced from the garden itself, and everything is delicious and really tasty.
+The restaurant serves food prepared with organic fresh products outsourced from the garden itself, and everything is delicious.
 Besides, if you’re a vegetarian, there are plenty of choices!

 botanical park Crete